 Back in my grad school days, we spent a significant amount of time discussing and implementing the “discrepancy model” in the field.
 Traditionally, when used in education, the term “discrepancy model” refers to the process of evaluating if there is a mismatch between a child's intellectual ability and his academic achievement; which was then used to determine if a student qualified for special education services.
 Students would undergo cognitive, achievement testing, meet with a nurse and a social worker, and finally complete vision and hearing testing.
 Once all data was collected, a multidisciplinary conference was held, and if a student’s academic performance did not match his potential, AND, if vision/hearing/environment were not a factor, a student could potentially qualify for special education.

-MTSS is a process of multi-tiered support that wraps around the entire student body, and begins with universal screening in the beginning, middle and end of year for all students.
+MTSS is a process of multi-tiered support that wraps around the entire student body, and begins with universal screening, in the beginning, middle, and end of year for all students.
 By screening all students, it easily becomes evident how core instruction is impacting most students.
-One can immediately see if most students (approximately 80%) are making progress with the instruction they are receiving, or if there are trends showing concern for the student body as a whole.
+One can immediately see if all students are making progress with the instruction they are receiving, or if there are trends showing concern for the student body as a whole.
 Universal screening also allows general education students to receive support quickly as knowledge gaps are found early on.
-After screening students, evidence-based interventions are applied for students that are exhibiting areas of need, their progress while receiving support is frequently monitored, and data-driven decisions are made about next steps.
+After screening students, evidence-based interventions are applied for students that are exhibiting areas of need, their progress while receiving support is frequently monitored, and data-driven decisions are made about the next steps.

 As students return to school and in-person (or hybrid learning), it is more important than ever to consider how students, teachers, families and the community have been impacted by the pandemic; shifting to a framework such as MTSS takes such an approach.
 Schools deciding to make the transition from a traditional model to MTSS understand that it will take time and thoughtful planning.